Benefits provided by credit unions

 When you’re a credit union member, you get to vote on the selection of credit union board members.
 When you become a member, you also become a co-owner of the credit union.
 Every member (account holder) owns one share of Service.

 Credit union members like the idea that their checking and savings accounts help other members of the credit union get mortgages to buy their first homes, buy a car, or secure business loans to build the businesses of their dreams.
-Service One is “Where You Belong.”Go to main navigation
+Service One is “Member Focused, Service Driven.”Go to main navigation